-We are the only company to have invested over \$1 billion in Pakistan's agriculture sector, setting up Enven to ensure that Pakistani farmers can meet their growing demand for fertiliser through local production rather than having to import expensive foreign-manufactured investment by Engro has continued to pay off, resulting
+Despite operating under extraordinarily challenging Where others may see risk, Engro sees opportunity.
+We are the only company to have invested over \$1 billion in Pakistan's agriculture sector, setting up Enven leaps and bounds almost across the board.
+The year billion in Pakistan's agriculture sector, setting up Enventored to ensure that Pakistani farmers can meet their growing demand for fertiliser through local production rather than having to import expensive foreign-manufactured urea.
+Despite difficulties with the gas supply, this investment by Engro has continued to pay off, resulting in revenue and profit growth that has beaten expectations and shattered records.